carhartl/rubocop-emoji/README.md

 # Rubocop::Emoji

-This formatter display green hearts for files with no offenses and red hearts for files with problems in the them.
+This formatter display green hearts for files with no offenses and broken red hearts for files with problems in them.
 In the end it appends the regular report data in the clang style format.

 ## Installation